Overview

 financial planning/financial consulting to clients.
 It is designed to assist clients in meeting their financial

-goals through the use of financial investments.
+goals using different financial investments.
 We conduct at least one, but sometimes more than one

-meeting (in person if possible, otherwise via telephone/video conference) with clients in order to
+meeting (in person, if possible, otherwise via telephone/video conference) with clients to understand

 bonds, or other securities.
 Upon the client’s agreement to the proposed investment plan, we work with